XMMSLEWCLN - XMM-Newton Slew Survey Clean Source Catalog, v1.6

 If set to 'T' (true), this flag indicates that the source has been detected in two consecutive images of the same slew.
 This can occur if the source lies on the border between slews and implies that the position of the source is unlikely to be accurate.

 Some sources have been detected lying on the border of consecutive images of the same slew observation, so the position of both detections of the same object is unlikely to be accurate.
-These spurious sources have been identified by seaching for sources in consecutives images whose centres lie within 30 arcsec.
+These spurious sources have been identified by searching for sources in consecutive images whose centers lie within 30 arcsec.

 This flag indicates that the quoted position of the source is likely to be inaccurate.
 In a few slews, the attitude reconstruction is poor and, in these cases, the actual position of the source is difficult to determine, and can be wrong by an arcminute.

 This quality flag is related to the astrometry performance and arises after a careful visual examination of the RAF files.
 The attitude reconstruction of some slews appears to be "turbulent" rather than smooth, so source positions lying in these poorly attitude reconstructed regions are likely to be inaccurate.